kyma-project/btp-manager/docs/user/02-10-usage.md

 1. Get the access credentials of the SAP BTP Service Manager Instance with the `service-operator-access` plan from its ServiceBinding.
 Copy them from the BTP cockpit as a JSON.

-2. Create the `creds.json` file in your working directory and insert the credentials there.
+2. Create the `creds.json` file in your working directory and save the credentials there.

 3. In the same working directory, generate a Secret by calling the `create-secret-file.sh` script with the **operator** option as the first parameter and **your-secret-name** as the second parameter.